ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.nissan/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+- (bolliy) Requirements from ioBroker Check and Service Bot

+### 0.1.4 (2024-07-07)

-- (bolliy) Dependency and configuration updates
+- (bolliy) dependency and configuration updates
-- (bolliy) Added Admin 5 configuration
+- (bolliy) breaking change: added Admin 5 configuration
-- (bolliy) ConnectEV: Update status before reading cachedeStatus
+- (bolliy) ConnectEV: update status before reading cachedeStatus
 - (bolliy) improve State roles and types
-- (bolliy) ConnectEV: Update Blowfish v4.1
+- (bolliy) ConnectEV: update Blowfish v4.1

 ### 0.1.2 (2024-05-31)